Att Investera i Batteriteknik

 How to invest in battery technology

-- Investing in electric vehicle stocks – by buying into stocks such as Tesla, Nio, Xpeng and other related EV stocks, the investor gets direct exposure to the rise of the EV industry.
+- Investing in electric vehicle stocks: By buying stocks in companies that manufacture electric vehicles, the investor gets direct exposure to the rise of the EV industry.

-- Investing in mining companies that extract the metals needed for EV battery production, however these are however often listed in China and privately owned, making it difficult to invest in battery technology
+- Investing in mining companies: Investing in mining companies that extract the metals needed for EV battery production.

-- Metal mining funds – provides a broad exposure to companies in the mining sector that extract the metals needed for EV battery production.
+- Metal mining funds: provides broad exposure to companies in the mining sector that extract the metals needed for EV battery production.

-- Invest in battery technology through green tech funds – provides a broad exposure to green technology stocks.
+- Invest in battery technology through green tech funds: provides broad exposure to green technology stocks.

-- AuAg offers exposure to green technology companies through the fund AuAg Precious Green.
+AuAg offers exposure to green technology companies through the fund AuAg Precious Green.
 The fund has 60 percent of the fund’s exposure to green tech companies divided into four sub-strategies; production of clean energy, reduced energy consumption, energy storage/power and extraction of the elements needed for the green transition.
 Within the energy storage/power strategy, the fund gives exposure towards companies that create batteries.
-And the sub-strategy focused on extraction of the elements needed for GreenTech solutions includes the companies that extract the metals needed for batteries.
-AuAg Precious Green is an alternative for investors that want exposure towards a battery investment.
+The sub-strategy focused on the extraction of the elements needed for GreenTech solutions includes the companies that extract the metals needed for batteries, such as copper and lithium.
+AuAg Precious Green is an alternative for investors who want exposure towards a battery investment.